Thank you for subscribing

 Understand why your personal possessions might be underinsured

-Most people don’t deliberately underinsure their personal possessions, only realising the true value of replacing the contents of their home when the unexpected happens, such as a bushfire or flood.
+Most people don’t deliberately underinsure their personal possessions.
+It's only when the unexpected happens, be it theft, fire or flood, that the true value of replacing the contents of your home becomes apparent.

-You may also not be considering the cost of replacing an item as new.
-For example, your treasured record collection might have only cost you a certain amount 20 years ago, but replacing every single record now might cost you more, or the collection itself may have appreciated in value.
+It's also important to consider the cost of replacing an item as new.
+For example, your treasured stamp collection might have cost a certain amount two decades ago, but replacing it now might cost you more, or the collection itself may have appreciated in value.

 Check today's prices for items

-The best way to avoid underinsurance is to calculate the amount of insurance you need for your personal possessions and reassess this each year.
-For contents, consider the cost of replacement for all of your assets with new products.
-Even if you purchased some items on sale, the replacement cost may be higher than what your assets are worth today.
+The best way to avoid underinsurance is to calculate the amount of insurance you need for your personal possessions^ and reassess this each year.
+Consider the cost of replacing all your assets with new products.
+Even if you purchased items on sale, the replacement cost may be higher now.

 Go room to room in your home - don't forget the garage

-While it’s easy to remember to take out additional cover for more expensive items around your home, like artwork, jewellery, technology, or a musical instrument, you must not overlook everyday items, such as cutlery, sheets and towels, clothing and footwear when it comes to estimating the replacement cost of contents.
-These ordinary items can really add up if you lose them all at once in an unexpected event.
+Factor in everyday items, such as cutlery, sheets and towels, clothing and footwear when you estimate the replacement cost of contents.
+These ordinary items can add up if you lose them all at once in an unexpected, insured event.

-Also, make sure you list things in storage and your garage.
-RACV’s home contents calculator^ can help cut down some of the legwork.
+Also check your garage.
+Do you have things in a secure storage unit that need to be insured?
+RACV’s home contents calculator^ can assist.
 It is important to review your policy each year and make sure your contents insurance provides adequate coverage for big-ticket items, such as a piano, new furniture or a big-screen television.

 Save all your receipts

-Keeping receipts every time you buy something new can be a great way to record your items' worth.
-There are plenty of digital tools out there that enable you to take a photo of the receipt and enter it into a running record of expenses.
+Keeping receipts every time you buy something new can be a great way to record your item and their value.
+There are digital tools that enable you to photograph the receipt and enter it into a running record of expenses.

 It can also be useful to write down items in each room, creating a home inventory, and including the purchase cost for each.